-E-invoicing and e-procurement platform PEPPOL was introduced in Canada in 2018.
+The e-invoicing and e-procurement platform Digital Business Networks Alliance (DBNAlliance) was introduced by the Business Payments Coalition in 2023.
 It allows businesses to easily send and receive invoices electronically and track orders and payments.

-Peppol is a cloud-based platform that allows invoicing and procurement between businesses and government organizations, transforming the traditional way of doing business.
-The Peppol platform is based on an initiative by the Austrian government, and it is now used in over 35 countries worldwide.
+DBNAlliance is a cloud-based platform that allows invoicing and procurement between businesses, transforming the traditional way of doing business.

-Peppol is making it easier than ever for Canadian companies to conduct transactions with the government.
-Whether you're looking to submit an invoice or find a supplier, Peppol has you covered!
+It has a four-corner model-based exchange framework, making it easier than ever for North American companies to conduct transactions.
+Whether you're looking to submit an invoice or find a supplier, DBNAlliance has you covered!

-Keep reading to learn more about the e-invoicing regulations in Canada, who they are meant for, and how you can send and receive compliant electronic invoices.
+Keep reading to learn more about the e-invoicing regulations in Canada, who they target, and how you can transmit compliant electronic invoices.

 E-invoicing is not yet mandatory in Canada, but the Canadian government has been working towards this goal.
 Following a mandate by the Minister of Public Works and Government Services Canada in 2018, all federal suppliers had to be able to accept e-invoices by the end of that year.